jweissman/orsino/docs/mm.md

 - **Melee Attack**: Use your primary weapon.
 Attack an enemy.<br/>
 - **Defend**: Take a defensive stance.
 Grant yourself Defending (Improve AC by 2).<br/>
 - **Hide**: Attempt to hide from enemies.
 Grant yourself Hidden (Improve AC by 4, improve evasion by 10, On attack, Remove Hidden from self).<br/>
+- **Slow**: Reduce the speed of your foes.
+All enemies suffer Slow (Degrade Dexterity by 5, degrade initiative by 10, degrade attacks per turn by 1).<br/>

 _Traits_<br/>